lenacgs/CLOTHO/README.md

 ![alt text](https://raw.githubusercontent.com/Kiarahmani/CLOTHO/master/readme/anomaly_1.dot.png "Dirty Read Anomaly")

+### Madalena's notes

+The previous analysis is made using no extra rules == Eventual Consistency

+I added some other rules with the intent to discover anomalies while making use of other consistency models

+The rules are written under analyzer/src/Z3/StaticAssertions.java

+Line 109: mk_causal_vis
+Line 119: mk_causal_cons_updates
+Line 133: mk_causal_cons
+Line 143: mk_read_comm
+Line 153: mk_rep_read
+Line 163: mk_linearizable

+To make use of them, you just need to uncomment (or uncomment) the lines 199 - 203 in analyzer/src/Z3/Z3Driver.java

+The combination of mk_read_comm + mk_rep_read + mk_linearizable makes serializability and seems to be working correctly.

 ### Replaying Anomalies
 Following command will create required keyspace and schema for an anomaly on the Cassandra cluster: